Militia (China): New militia types

 As that need for mass warfare has dissipated, the need for more specialized support forces capable to assist in modern system warfare, and help in Military Operations Other than War has increased.
 In particular after 2017 and the call to "Perfect National Mobilization" there has been a concerted effort to recruit a "new-type militia force system" (新型民兵力量体系) which mainly involves inducting into militia work people with specialized and professional skills from China's modern economy, and specialized enterprises.

 Cases such as the creation in June 2020 of five new militia units in Tibet, which recruited local skilled Tibetans into specialized, highly trained and equipped special-mission groups including an air patrol, a communications team, a high altitude climbing team, and a fast reaction team.
 The participation of skilled locals in this sort of militias is hoped to provide both cohesion-reinforcing civilian involvement, and an skilled force in aerial reconnaissance, intelligence collection, rescue operations, "countermeasure actions", and stability maintenance.
 These new units resemble more the civilian auxiliaries in the US (such as the Military Auxiliary Radio System, the Civil Air Patrol, and the United States Coast Guard Auxiliary) than the traditional mass militia built around villages or work units.

 Private companies, which may already have contractual relationship with the state, are also a source of new type militias.
 Qihoo 360, a Chinese cybersecurity company that has been involved several times in detecting foreign state actors cyberattacks on Chinese systems, set up a network security militia unit within its personnel and using its own resources.
-State Owned Enterprises also have accelerated the setting up of militia units (by creating or recreating People's Armed Force Departments (人武部) within the structure of the enterprise).
+State-owned enterprises also have accelerated the setting up of militia units (by creating or recreating People's Armed Force Departments within the structure of the enterprise).

 The shift from large-scale militias to specialized units since 2016 has entailed reducing the size of the militia and focusing on increasing its quality.
 As the new militia specialty formations were being activated, 27.8% of cadre militia (基干民兵) has been demobilized from service.